Tour de France 2024 route, maps and stage-by-stage guide

 Stage 18: Gap to Barcelonnette (hilly, 180km) | Thursday 18 July

 A breakaway will certainly have a go at escaping up the road to clinch this stage, and they should be able to make it stick.
-The five official climbs are all category-three ascents which might mean some of the well-rounded sprinters, like Wout van Aert, can clamber over them and be a threat at the finish.
+The five official climbs are all category-three ascents which might mean some of the more well-rounded riders with a fast finish can clamber over them and be a threat at the end.

 Stage 19: Embrun to Isola 2000 (mountainous, 145km) | Friday 19 July